triggermesh/docs/docs/guides/bridges/slack-to-confluent.md

 ![Confluent target](../../assets/images/slack-confluent-bridge/confluent-target.png)

-Press `Submit Bridge` and you are done with Triggermesh configuration.
+Press `Submit Bridge` and you are done with TriggerMesh configuration.

 ## Retrieve Slack Source Exposed URL

 The Slack Source component creates an external URL that should be used as the `Request URL` callback when configuring the Slack Bot App.
-In order to obtain it, open the `Services` area at Triggermesh and look for a service by the name of the Slack Source you just created.
+In order to obtain it, open the `Services` area at TriggerMesh and look for a service by the name of the Slack Source you just created.
 Then copy the exposing URL.

 ![Slack URL](../../assets/images/slack-confluent-bridge/slack-url.png)